wp-plugins/si-contact-form/readme.txt

 == Changelog ==

+= 3.1.3 =
-- Extra field tags can be used in subject setting.
+- (04 Feb 2012) - Extra field tags can be used in subject setting.
 For available field tags, click 'help' next to the 'E-mail Subject Prefix:' setting.
 - Fix vCita could not be disabled during invalid email condition.
 - Fix JS on form edit preview page.